-At one end we found a stair that goes up and around a small mountain.
-One route will take you to some nice ocean views, and the other goes at the back of the mountain where you can have an overlooking view of a small (man-made?) lake surrounded by mangroves.
+At one end of the island, we found a set of cemented steps that goes up and around a hill.
+One route leads to nice ocean views, while the other goes straight to the back of the hill where there is an overlooking view of the lagoon surrounded by mangroves.

 From afar, we saw the cliffs beside which was our boat.
 The houses atop look like a miniature castle from this viewpoint.

 We walked toward the houses.
 Beside them, there’s another cove with clear light-green water and one or two small cliffs where you can dive from.
 I liked swimming here better than the rest of the islands we’d visited in Bulalacao because the water temperature is the right cool and current is minimal, perfect for modest swimmers like me.

 It was high tide when we reached Aslom Island, so the sand bar wasn’t visible.
-In a way it’s good luck because we had time to discover its underwater treasures.
+In a way it was good for us because we were able to discover its biggest secret.

 How to get to Bulalacao